ttranglinh/ttranglinh/README.md

 - 👋 Hi, I’m @ttranglinh
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning Data Analytics
+- 🌱 My current major is Business Analytics, and I intend to pursue higher education in Data Science
 - 💞️ I’m looking to collaborate on different projects.
 - Since I'm a newbie, I would love to learn through different resources.
 <!---